siliconvalley4066/RaspberryPiPicoWOLEDOscilloscope/README.md

 arduinoFFT by Enrique Condes 2.0.0<br>
 arduinoWebSockets from https://github.com/Links2004/arduinoWebSockets

+You need to customize the TFT_espi library by referring to the TFT_espi folder here.

 2usec/div range is 10 times magnification at 500ksps.<br>
 4usec/div range is 5 times magnification at 500ksps.<br>
 The magnification applies sin(x)/x interpolation.